nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

 Note that, you do not need to require another component if you contribute to it: this dependency is implicit.
 In the previous example where a contribution was made to the `org.nuxeo.runtime.ConfigurationService` extension point `configuration`, no requirement is needed.

-To make sure you component is **started** after another one, the `#getApplicationStartedOrder` method should be implemented on the component:
+To make sure your component is **started** after another one, the `#getApplicationStartedOrder` method should be implemented on the component:
 ```
 public class MyComponent extends DefaultComponent {